xcart/xc5-manual/en/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.md

     Note that not all of the activated modules may be free.
 If any paid modules are installed and activated at this step, you will get a license warning like the following:
     ![xc5_migration_wizard_enable4.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_migration_wizard_enable4.png?effects=drop-shadow)

+    Also, some of the modules may not be available for your license type.
+For example, if you hold a free license, and modules for Premium license have been installed, you will get a license warning like the following:

-    The warning means that you have two options available to you:
+    Both the warnings described above mean that you have two options available to you:

-    *   Purchase licenses for the installed paid modules and activate your license keys;
+    *   Purchase the licenses required to use the installed modules and activate your license keys;
     *   Remove the installed modules from your store.

     On our demo, we chose to activate a license key for X-Cart Ultimate.
 After activating the key, we got a message at the top of the screen showing that the key has been activated successfully: